cameron28202/CSCE314/homeworks/5/README-skeleton.txt

 ## First, write your name, UIN, and acknowledge any help received
 ## in doing this assignment

-Student Name:
+Student Name: Cameron Stone
-UIN:
+UIN: 832007843
-Acknowledgements:
+Acknowledgements: N/a

-## Also, state which version of Java on which machine you used to
-## compile and run your programs
+I used Java 21

 ----------